 How much does it cost to refinance?

-The good news is refinance closing costs are negotiable.
+The good news is that refinance closing costs are negotiable.
 And it’s often possible to refi with no closing costs at all if you play your cards right.
 Here’s how.

 In this article (Skip to…)

-- Typical closing costs
+- Refi closing costs

-- How to avoid closing costs
+- Negotiating closing costs

 - No-closing-cost refinances

 Closing costs are lender fees and third-party fees you pay when getting a mortgage.
 You have to pay these on a refinance just like you did on your original mortgage.

 Closing costs aren’t a set amount, though.
 They vary depending on where you live, your loan amount, your lender, the loan program, whether or not you’re cashing out your home equity, and other factors.